Lemon Dal Stables

 brown smooth leather or leather like half chaps are permissible providing they

-match the boot colour.
+match the boot color.
 Only approved headgear (see Article G102) of a

 conservative color are allowed.